FOREX-Sterling slides as BoE rams home easing message

 Sterling, which has been under pressure since Britain's vote in late June to leave the European Union, fell to $1.2986 in early trade in London.
 It was a third of a percent weaker at 85.27 pence per euro.

-The dollar had seen some early gains, underpinned by Fed funds futures prices indicating that traders see almost a 50-50 chance of a U.S. rate hike by December, according to CME Group's Fed Watch tool.
+Dollar strength was underpinned by Fed funds futures prices showing traders see almost a 50-50 chance of a U.S. rate hike by December, according to CME Group's Fed Watch tool.
 That compares with 30 percent before a better-than-expected nonfarm payrolls report on Friday.

+"Overall, the dollar has been well bid following Friday's US employment report," analysts from LMAX exchange said in a morning note.

 New Zealand's dollar was steady despite expectations that the Reserve Bank of New Zealand will cut interest rates by 25 basis points to 2.00 percent on Thursday, when regional forex liquidity is likely to be thinner than usual due to a public holiday in Japan.